MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

 To achieve this, ***Foyer*** uses a plug-and-play I/O engine design.
 (You can find the disk cache architecture in [2.1.3 Disk Cache Architecture](#213-disk-cache-architecture).)

 Inheriting design concepts from the file system in operating systems, ***Foyer***’s I/O Engine operations directly with the file descriptors (`fd`), or `FileHandle` in Windows.
 And ***Foyer***'s Device abstraction works as a translator that maps logical addresses to file descriptors (`fd`) or `FileHandle`s and their corresponding offsets.
-This design hides the implementation details of different I/O engines, and can be easily fallback to other I/O engiens if some is not supported on the specificed platforms.
+This design hides the implementation details of different I/O engines, and can be easily fallback to other I/O engiens if some is not supported on the specified platforms.

 According to benchmark results, with proper parameter settings, the `io_uring` engine can reduce the p50 latency of ***Foyer*** disk cache by more than 30%.